FilipeNV1/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 Security: The app should protect user data

-Scalability: The app should allow a hight amount of vehicles per user
+Scalability: The app should allow a high number of vehicles per user